phellonchen/X-LLM/README_DATA.md

 We provide links to download our preprocessed dataset.
 If you would like to process the data on your own, we will soon provide scripts for you to do so.

-Note that you should update the image/video/speech file paths in the json files.
+Note that you should replace the image/video/speech file paths in the json files according to your storage path.

 And please use your own file path to replace the original path in xllm/configs/datasets/\*/\*.yaml or xllm/projects/train/\*.yaml